 Lay the groundwork early

-There’s a lot you can do even before the employee starts work to make sure she’s feeling confident about her new path.
+Before your new employee even starts, there’s a lot you can do to make sure they’re feeling confident about their new path.

-For example, call her on the phone or send a quick email to tell her how glad the team is to have her on board.
-Use that time to provide an overview of what she can expect on her first day (“We’re taking you out to lunch so you can get to know everyone.”) and during the first week (“There’s an all-hands meeting on Wednesday, and it’ll be a great opportunity for you to learn about the company and department.”)
+For example, call them or send a quick email to tell them how glad the team is to have them on board.
+Use that time to provide an overview of what they can expect on their first day (“We’re taking you out to lunch so you can get to know everyone.”) and during the first week (“There’s an all-hands meeting on Wednesday, and it’ll be a great opportunity for you to learn about the company and department.”)

-Consider sending your new hire any paperwork she can fill out ahead of time, so she doesn’t have to spend most of her first day on the job meeting with human resources.
-Also, forward any work materials she can review in advance so she can get up to speed on her new role and better understand expectations.
-Include an organizational chart that highlights key people she’ll be working with.
+Consider sending your new hire any paperwork they can fill out ahead of time so they don’t have to spend most of their first day on the job meeting with human resources.
+Also, forward any work materials they can review in advance so they can get up to speed on their new role and better understand expectations.
+Include an organizational chart that highlights key people they’ll be working with.

 Don’t forget to reach out to your existing staff during this time, too.
-Update them about the new hire before she starts work, so they know about her professional background and how she will be contributing to the team.
+Update them about the new hire’s professional background and how they will be contributing to the team.

 Make the workspace sparkle